 Cauliflower and Potato Soup is satisfying, smooth and creamy.
-Using potatoes to provide a creamy texture, this soup is extremely nutritious, vegan and quick and easy to make.
+Using potatoes to provide a creamy texture, this soup is very nutritious, vegan and quick and easy to make.
 Ideal for a healthy lunch or dinner, this soup will become a new family favourite.
 Serve with some crusty bread for a hearty and comforting meal.

 Why we love this recipe: